nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all contacts
+1. User requests to list all clients
-2. LTNS displays a list of all contacts
+2. LTNS displays a list of all clients

    Use case ends